-The Strand’s popularity grew alongside Conan Doyle’s, and in the ensuing years it included in its pages the works of several other great authors.
-During its sixty year history the Strand was host to a wide array of short story fiction from writers such as W.W.
+The Strand’s popularity grew alongside Conan Doyle’s, and in the ensuing years, it included in its pages the works of several other great authors.
+During its sixty-year history, the Strand was host to a wide array of short story fiction from writers such as W.W.
 Jacobs, H.G.
 Wells, and W. Somerset Maugham.
-As their names suggest, the range and variety of the stories was part of the appeal of the publication.
+As their names suggest, the range and variety of the stories as part of the appeal of the publication.
 Ghost stories rubbed shoulders with science fiction yarns, war stories and human dramas.
-In the dark depression days of the thirties comic stories were particularly popular.
+In the dark depression days of the thirties, comic stories were particularly popular.
 Their facility of raising the spirits was much appreciated by readers.
 The antics of P.G.
 Wodehouse’s Jeeves and Wooster were a comic mainstay of the magazine at this time.
-The amusing interludes presented by his stories, reflecting an earlier apparently more charming era, where difficult aunts, marital misunderstandings and champagne headaches were the worst that one could trouble a person rather than the realities of unemployment and the threat of war.
+The amusing interludes presented by his stories, reflect an earlier apparently more charming era, where difficult aunts, marital misunderstandings and champagne headaches were the worst that one could trouble a person rather than the realities of unemployment and the threat of war.

 While the Strand successfully survived the First World War, it faltered seriously during the Second World War.
 Reading habits had changed and the audience had changed.
 The rise of the cinema as a temporary escape from the humdrum nature of life had become the most popular form of entertainment.
 The war also brought about a severe reduction in free time for all the population and thus there was less time for reading for pleasure.
-As a result the demand for the particular kind of fiction provided by the Strand faded.
-Also during the Second World War paper was rationed, the magazine had to be decreased in size and offered fewer pages, a change that P. G. Wodehouse, amongst other contributors deplored.
+As a result, the demand for the particular kind of fiction provided by the Strand faded.
+Also during the Second World War paper was rationed, and the magazine had to be decreased in size and offered fewer pages, a change that P. G. Wodehouse, amongst other contributors, deplored.
 Another problem experienced by the editor, Reginald Pound, at this time was his inability to attract big names to write for the publication.
-Due to financial restraints he was not able to offer large enough fees to secure the services of top class authors.
-He was forced to buy stories and articles from American writers, unfamiliar names, because the supply of home grown talent was running exceedingly low.
+Due to financial restraints, he was not able to offer large enough fees to secure the services of top-class authors.
+He was forced to buy stories and articles from American writers, unfamiliar names because the supply of homegrown talent was running exceedingly low.